Processing math: 100%

 The solution is quite similar to the one posted in the comments by 226.

-First we show that there are three collinear points $X,Y,Z$ which are coloured the same, and $Y$ is the midpoint of $X$ and $Z$.
+First we show that there are three collinear points X,Y,Z which are coloured the same, and Y is the midpoint of X and Z.

 Assume that is not true.

 Consider two points which are coloured the same (say black, wlog).
-Say they are $(0,0)$ and $(2a, 0)$.
+Say they are (0,0) and (2a,0).

-Now $(a,0)$, $(-2a, 0)$ and $(4a, 0)$ must be coloured white.
+Now (a,0), (2a,0) and (4a,0) must be coloured white.
 These three points satisfy the requirement.

-Say $X,Y,Z$ are coloured black.
+Say X,Y,Z are coloured black.

-Ths $P$ and $Q$ must both be coloured white.
+Ths P and Q must both be coloured white.

-Triangle $PQR$ also has the given angles, and so $R$ must be black.
-But $\triangle{XZR}$ also has the given angles, and all vertices are black.
+Triangle PQR also has the given angles, and so R must be black.
+But XZR also has the given angles, and all vertices are black.

-Basically, $XZR$ is an $\alpha, \beta, \gamma$ triangle, and $P,Q,Y$ are the midpoints of the sides of $\triangle{XZR}$.
+Basically, XZR is an α,β,γ triangle, and P,Q,Y are the midpoints of the sides of XZR.

 No comments: